Beginners’ guide to using the SSON robotic telescopes (to obtain images for comet astrometry and photometry)

 3.1 Determining exposure time

 The exposure time must be set to avoid both trailing and over exposure of the comet.
 To determine the correct time both the comets nuclear magnitude (m2) and motion must be determined.
-The nuclear magnitude is obtained from the Cometas website at http://www.astrosurf.com/cometas-obs/ (Figure 5) and the motion from the Minor Planet Center Minor Planet and Comet Ephemeris Service (Figure 6).
+The nuclear magnitude is obtained from JPL Horizons website which gives both total (T-mag), m1, and nuclear (N-mag), m2 and the motion from the Minor Planet Center Minor Planet and Comet Ephemeris Service.

-From Figure 5 the nuclear magnitude is estimated to be 17 and from Figure 6, the motion is 0.24 arcsecs/min Figure 7 was derived from experience of using SSON.
-When using the Warrumbungle telescope multiply the exposure time obtained from Figure 7 by a factor of 1.5 due to its smaller diameter mirror.
-Although the Gemini telescope has a smaller diameter mirror than SSON use the same exposure times as the higher Quantum Efficiency of its sensor makes up for this difference.
+From Figure 6 the nuclear magnitude is given as 15.3 and from Figure 7, the motion is approx. 0.5 arcsecs/min.
+Figure 8 was derived from experience of using the SSON telescopes.
+When using the Warrumbungle telescope multiply the exposure time obtained from Figure 8 (which is for the Gemini telescope) by a factor of 1.5.

-Figure 7.
-Exposure times for imaging with the SSON telescope.
+Figure 8.
+Exposure times for imaging with the SSON telescopes.

 The formula for determining the maximum exposure time (Tmax) to avoid trailing is;